Skip to main content

 See your Shopify purchase data in Kit

-Once you’ve installed your Shopify app and opted into importing your purchase history in Shopify, you’ll be able to see your Shopify revenue information directly in your Kit account.
+Once you’ve installed your Shopify app and opted in to importing your purchase history in Shopify, you’ll be able to see your Shopify revenue information directly in your Kit account.

-Go to Subscribers and in the reporting graph, you’ll see the Purchases tab.
-This is where you’ll be able to see all purchases on Kit and any other e-commerce tool you’re connected to:
+To do this, go to the Subscribers page and click the Purchases tab.
+You'll see a chart of all purchases on Kit and any other ecommerce tool you’ve connected your account to:

 Adding Shopify products to your emails